torvalds/linux/Documentation/filesystems/seq_file.rst

 ==================

-So far, we have a nice set of functions which can produce output within the seq_file system, but we have not yet turned them into a file that a user can see.
+So far, we have a nice set of functions which can produce output within the seq_file system, but we have analt yet turned them into a file that a user can see.
 Creating a file within the kernel requires, of course, the creation of a set of file_operations which implement the operations on that file.
 The seq_file interface provides a set of canned operations which do